 According to the motto “We are the energy of a green city”, the brand is committed to political and economic issues, such as using electricity from renewable energy sources and pursuing sustainable mobility concepts.
 Its mission: change the urban environment, and make cities greener and more livable.

-Within the framework of the corporate design process, much more than a meaningful brand architecture was created.
-The highlight is the strongly modified font “Green City Replica”.
-With dynamically integrated structures, it became the variable core of the new corporate design.
+Within the corporate design process, we created much more than just meaningful brand architecture.
+The highly modified font called Green City Replica stands out as the real highlight.
+Featuring dynamically integrated structures, it serves as the variable core of the new corporate design.

-We asked ourselves: How can we integrate the Green City vision into the DNA of the typeface?
-And how can we tackle the issue of digital change – after all, Green City is just as much a non-profit association as a high-tech brand.
-The solution: We used a random generator.
+We asked ourselves, “How can we integrate Green City’s vision into the DNA of the typeface?”
+“How can we tackle the issue of digital change?”
+After all, Green City is just as much a non-profit organization as it is a high-tech brand.
+The solution: use a random generator.

-In implementation, this has raised the question of how many characters of a text the random is applied to, i.e. how high the possible proportion of letters with patterns in the typeface is.
-After various tests we finally decided to offer the user different possibilities: The OpenType feature “Contextual Variants” or different format sets can be used to determine whether the random generator is applied to 50, 75 or 100 percent of all characters.
+In its implementation, the question has been raised of how many ‘random’ characters can appear in a text, i.e. what is the highest-possible proportion of letters with patterns.
+After conducting various tests, we decided to let users choose from two options.
+They can use either the Open Type Contextual Variants feature, or different format sets to determine whether the random generator is applied to 50, 75 or 100 percent of all characters.

 Read more from novum magazine here.